Yerky

-Yerky (Єрки) is an urban-type settlement located in Zvenyhorodka Raion (district) of Cherkasy Oblast (province) in central Ukraine.
+Yerky (Єрки) is a rural settlement in Zvenyhorodka Raion, Cherkasy Oblast, central Ukraine.
 It hosts the administration of Yerky settlement hromada, one of the hromadas of Ukraine.
 Population:

+Population

+The population of Yerky settlement hromada: 5594.

+Language

+Distribution of the population by native language according to the 2001 census:

+History

 Until 18 July 2020, Yerky belonged to Katerynopil Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Cherkasy Oblast to four.
 The area of Katerynopil Raion was merged into Zvenyhorodka Raion.